GovernorFancyPants/desolaterunner/_posts/race-reports/2016-10-14-race-report-sum-2016.md

 **The end**

 After the next checkpoint a sign said 42,2km but my watch only said 41,2km.
 I was overrun with joy, my watch had to be wrong since the sign before this one said 40km and my watch 39km.
 1km isn’t much but it’s a nice surprise to have 1km less left than you thought.
 The finish line wasn’t far off now and we were back at Sörmlandsleden.
-I grab a couple of pieces of chocolate at the next checkpoint and kept on going.
+I grabbed a couple of pieces of chocolate at the next checkpoint and kept on going.

 When I reached the field where the finish was located I realized my watch wasn’t wrong at all, the signs were wrong.
 There’s a last checkpoint, that I ignored totally, and went out on the last little loop around a small lake before going back to the field.
 I was pretty much done now, my legs were tired and my mind too.
 There are a couple of grueling hills during the last loop before going down to the finish line.
 I finished 52 in 4:46:36 and that’s ok, I just wanted to get some milage in my legs and finish under five hours.